Transforming newborn survival

 Political Appetite

-Nigeria's Every Newborn Action Plan targets KMC coverage for 85% of babies by the end of this year.
+Nigeria's Every Newborn Action Plan targets KMC coverage for 85% of babies by the end of 2025.
 We will work with the government to accelerate progress towards this goal.

 3